November 30, 2017

 But these complicate the process for users and lead to slower adoption.
 Users may try to do “end-runs” around the rules to save time, and the training sessions add even more wasted time to their busy days.

-The Kinetic Platform makes it a “no brainer” for employees to stay in compliance on any mobile phones.
+Mobile-X makes it a “no brainer” for employees to stay in compliance on any mobile phones.

 All business mobile calls are routed through your UC systems, meaning you can monitor, record, archive and audit them with the same security and compliance tools you use on your landline desk phones.